 Operating without a HMO licence

-It is a criminal offence to operate a HMO without a licence when required.
-We will consider the following in relation to unlicensed HMOs:
+It's a criminal offence to operate a HMO without a licence when required.
+We'll consider the following in relation to unlicensed HMOs:

 - formal caution